aboutcode-org/scancode-toolkit/docs/source/rst_snippets/output_format_options.rst

 --spdx-tv FILE          Write scan output as SPDX Tag/Value to FILE.

---html-app FILE         [DEPRECATED] Use ``scancode-workbench``
-                        instead.
-Write scan output as a mini HTML application to FILE.

 --cyclonedx FILE        Write scan output as a CycloneDx 1.3 BOM
                         in pretty-printed JSON format to FILE